sylynder/Slice-Library/README.md

 ## Slice Syntax

-Just like Laravel's Blade, Slice-Library is simple, and powerful!
+Just like Laravel's Blade, Plates is simple, and powerful!
-Slice-Library does not restrict you from using plain PHP code in your views.
+Plates does not restrict you from using plain PHP code in your views.
 All  Slice views are compiled into plain PHP code and cached until they are modified, meaning Slice adds essentially zero overhead to your application.
 Slice view files use the `.slice.php` file extension, but you can change it in the `application/config/slice.php` file.

 ### Defining a Layout